github112017/kubernetes-microservices/services/springboot-service/README.md

 ## Springboot-service (under development)
+A Spring Boot Server that calls a REST API returning player statistics and currently saves the data in a `List`.
+The general structure of this project is taken from Skatteetaten's [openshift reference application](https://github.com/Skatteetaten/openshift-reference-springboot-server).
-A Spring Boot Server that exposes the following endpoints,
+It exposes the following endpoints,
 ### PUT player
 ```
 // PUT